-Denise Coughlan

-As Chief Risk Officer, Ms Coughlan brings to Waystone over 15 years' experience working within the global financial services industry in both commercial risk and compliance-based roles.
-Ms Coughlan is responsible for the design, oversight and execution of the Waystone Group Risk Management Framework (RMF).
-Ms Coughlan has been instrumental in the augmentation and standardisation of the RMF across regulated entity in the Waystone Group, embedding a holistic yet granular approach for the identification, measurement and ongoing monitoring of risks impacting our businesses.
-Ms Coughlan is also responsible for the annual coordination and oversight of the execution of the Waystone Group Internal Audit function.
-Furthermore, Ms Coughlan continues as the primary lead for global regulatory interactions at Waystone facilitating its strategic initiatives.
-Ms Coughlan joined Waystone initially as European Head of Compliance, where she oversaw compliance within the Waystone European regulated firms.
-Prior to joining Waystone, Ms Coughlan held the position of Compliance Manager at GE Capital where she gained a detailed knowledge of markets infrastructure with a focus on global derivatives compliance.
-Ms Coughlan started her career at Harvest Financial Services Ltd where she held the role of Chairperson of their Compliance Committee.
-Ms Coughlan holds a hons Bachelor of Arts Degree in Politics and Sociology from University College Dublin.
+Denise Coughlan (Irish Resident).
+As Chief Risk Officer, Denise brings to Waystone over 15 years' experience working within the global financial services industry in both commercial risk and compliance-based roles.
+Denise is responsible for the design, oversight and execution of the

+Waystone Group Risk Management Framework (RMF).
+Denise joined Waystone initially as European Head of Compliance, where she oversaw compliance within the Waystone European regulated firms.
+Prior to joining Waystone, Denise held the position of Compliance Manager at GE Capital where she gained a detailed knowledge of markets infrastructure with a focus on global derivatives compliance.
+Denise started her career at Harvest Financial Services Ltd where she held the role of Chairperson of their Compliance Committee.
+Denise holds a Bachelor of Arts Degree (Hons) in Politics and Sociology from University College Dublin and the Qualified Financial Adviser designation from the Institute of Bankers.
-Tim Madigan (Irish Resident)

-Tim Madigan is independent non-executive chairperson for the Manager as well as for Waystone's UK fund management company.
-He serves as an independent non-executive director for a number of investment funds, both Irish-domiciled (UCITS and AIFs) and Luxembourg-domiciled (AIFs), as well as for an Irish cross-border life insurance company (where he also acts as chair of the Audit Committee).
+Tim Madigan (Irish Resident) (Independent).
+Mr Madigan is independent non-executive chairperson for the Company as well as for Waystone's UK fund management company.
+He serves as an independent non-executive director for a number of investment funds, both Irishdomiciled (UCITS and AIFs) and Luxembourg-domiciled (AIFs), as well as for an Irish cross-border life insurance company (where he also acts as chair of the Audit Committee).
 He was previously an independent non-executive director of a UK life insurance company (where he also acted as chair of the Risk & Compliance Committee).
 From 2010 to 2011 Mr Madigan was finance director of Aviva Investment Management Europe, where he led the set-up of the finance function for Aviva Europe's Dublin based centre of excellence, established to manage treasury assets and investment management mandates.
-Prior to this, Mr Madigan was managing director of cross-border life insurance company Aviva Life International from 2006 to 2010 (previously he was finance director for that company).
+Prior to this, Mr Madigan was managing director of crossborder life insurance company Aviva Life International from 2006 to 2010 (previously he was finance director for that company).
 In this role he chaired the Investment Committee as well as leading a strategic review of business in 2009 following the onset of the global financial crisis.
 He holds a bachelor's degree in Business Studies (Finance) from the University of Limerick, is a Fellow of the Association of Chartered Certified Accountants and is a Certified Investment Fund Director.
 He served as an elected Council member of the Irish Fund Directors Association from 2016 to 2020.